dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPProductUpdate/readme.md

 NOTE2:
 When specifying the ShutdownServices parameter, the resource is stopping several SharePoint services and pausing all search crawls.
-After patching is complete, the search crawls is only resumed when all servers in the farm are patched on the same patch level.
+After patching is complete, search crawls are only resumed when all servers in the farm are patched on the same patch level.

 IMPORTANT: